ESRS standards

 What are the ESRS standards?

-The ESRS standards (European Sustainability Reporting Standards) are guidelines issued by the European Financial Reporting Advisory Group (EFRAG) for uniform sustainability reporting in the EU.
-The ESRS were adopted by the European Commission as a delegated regulation on July 31, 2023.
-They cover topics such as ESRS E1 for environmental aspects and ESRS S2 for social aspects.
-As an integral part of the Corporate Sustainability Reporting Directive (CSRD), the ESRS standards define the requirements that companies must fulfill for their sustainability reports must fulfill .
+The ESRS standards (European Sustainability Reporting Standards) are guidelines developed by the European Financial Reporting Advisory Group (EFRAG) for uniform sustainability reporting in the EU.
+These standards were developed in a comprehensive democratic process involving various EU institutions, member states and stakeholder groups.
+After intensive review and consultation, the ESRS were submitted to the European Commission and adopted as a delegated regulation on July 31, 2023.
+They cover topics such as ESRS E1-5 for environmental aspects and ESRS S1-4 for social aspects.
+As an integral part of the Corporate Sustainability Reporting Directive (CSRD) the ESRS standards define the requirements that companies must fulfill for their sustainability reports must fulfill.

 How do the ESRS standards affect companies?

 The ESRS standards require companies to collect and disclose comprehensive ESG data.
-Although this increases the effort required for reporting, it promotes transparency and strengthens the trust of investors and other stakeholders.
-Companies must adapt their processes and possibly invest in new technologies in order to meet the requirements of European Sustainability Reporting.
-Compliance with the ESRS standards can also give companies a competitive edge by making sustainable business visible.
+Although this increases the effort required for reporting, it promotes transparency and strengthens trust on the capital market and among other stakeholders. stakeholders.
+Companies will adapt their processes and possibly invest in new technologies in order to meet the requirements of European Sustainability Reporting.
+Compliance with the ESRS standards will give companies a competitive edge by making sustainable business practices visible.

 Free guide: How to implement the ESRS standards